 b) The Honorary Chairman shall not hold this office for more than three consecutive years.

-c) Not fewer than six Members, of whom at least one shall be an officer, shall form a quorum.
+c) Not fewer than four members shall form a quorum.

 d) The Officers and Ordinary Committee Members shall be elected at each Annual General Meeting, by ballot if necessary.
 The Committee may, when necessary, co-opt a Member to fill a vacancy on the Committee, or for a specific purpose.